 "I live in the heart of the East of England.
 I am a former banker and businesswoman.
 I want to get the best possible deal in Europe for the people and businesses of Eastern England." - Vicky Ford

 Prior to becoming involved in politics, Vicky was a managing director of a major international bank.
-Most of her 14-year career in banking from 1989 to 2003 was with JP Morgan.
 She has been involved in raising money for infrastructure, including roads, railways, telecommunications and electricity networks across Europe, the Middle East and Africa.
-She worked with many of Europe's largest companies as well as advising national governments and central banks.

 Vicky was born and grew up in Northern Ireland.
 She read Maths and Economics at Trinity College, Cambridge where she met her husband, who is a cancer consultant at Addenbrookes Hospital.
 They have three children.
 Vicky's hobbies include fly fishing, gardening and riding.
 She plays the piano and clarinet as well as singing in a local choir.